-Presents background information in radiography and covers the uses of radiation in dentistry, characteristics of radiation, technical aspects of production, components and functions of dental x-ray machines, radiation safety, effects of exposure, film and film processing, landmarks and the interproximal examination.
+Presents background information in radiography and covers the uses of radiation in dentistry, characteristics of radiation, technical aspects of production, components and functions of dental x-ray machines, radiation safety, effects of exposure, film and film processing, landmarks, the interproximal examination, intra oral photos, and an introduction to panoramic procedure.
 (32/8) Prerequisite must be passed with a minimum grade of C-.
 Pre-/corequisite: DEA:250